cjhutto/vaderSentiment/README.rst

     DESCRIPTION: Sentiment ratings from a minimum of 20 independent human raters (all pre-screened, trained, and quality checked for optimal inter-rater reliability).

 #.
-Comp.Social website with more papers/research: <br />
+Comp.Social website with more papers/research:
     [Comp.Social](http://comp.social.gatech.edu/papers/)